-Note: Air fares must be paid in foreign currency by foreign nationals.
-Only Nepalese and Indian nationals are allowed to pay in Nepalese Rupees.
+Note: Airfares must be paid in foreign currency by foreign nationals.

 Taxi: Metered taxis are plentiful in Kathmandu; at night, the meter reading plus 50% is standard.
 Private taxis are more expensive and fares should be agreed before departure.

-Tempos: These are metered three-wheel scooters, which work out slightly cheaper than taxis.
+Tempos: These metered three-wheel scooters are slightly cheaper than taxis.